- Track Listing

 Yano and Sakamoto co-arranged 11 tracks and co-produced the album.

-Hideki Matsutake, who had been known as the “fourth member” of YMO at that time, operated Roland MC-8.
+Hideki Matsutake, a computer programmer who had been known as the “fourth member” of YMO at that time, operated Roland MC-8.

 The lyrics are mainly Japanese.
 “Coloured Water” and “High Time” are English.
 “You’re the One” is partly English.